About This Case

 How far back can claims be made?

 Generally, claims can be made for at least the three years preceding the date the complaint was filed.
-You are entitled to file FLSA claims (using the Consent to Sue form) for the period extending back three years from the date you file the form.
+You are entitled to file FLSA claims for the period extending back three years from the date you file the form.
 The Court has granted “tolling” in this case, allowing your FLSA claims to go back three years from March 15, 2018, if you have not already joined before that date.
 Tennessee fraud and misrepresentation also have a three-year limitation period.
 Tennessee contract claims have a four-year limitation period.
 Federal forced labor claims have a ten-year limitation period.